Welcome

 Now, keep going, turn left and make your way into the main section of Rowhill

-Can you see the exposed tree roots on the right of the path as you walk?
+Can you find the exposed tree roots on the right of the path as you walk?

 At source